Psalm 5:1-3

 There's going to be full meal services, charter buses, sessions, field activities, merch and more.

-All of this will be at a new location, Eckerd College in St. Petersberg, Florida!
+All of this will be at a new location, Eckerd College in St. Petersburg, Florida!

 NOTE: When you buy a VOUS High Camp ticket, you also get a FREE VOUS High x VOUSCon ticket!